2019-2024 Stormwater Update/Public Comment Opportunity

 - Submitted drafts of the County’s enforceable documents to Ecology.
 The draft documents (provisions of county code and sections of the Stormwater Drainage Manual) are revisions of existing program regulations to reflect new permit requirements.
-The draft revisions are summarized below.
+Ecology issued a preliminary consistency determination in November of 2020.

-- Undertaken a distinct code project to implement the started construction requirement of Special Condition S5.C.5.a of the Phase I Municipal Stormwater Permit, including clarification of the Ecology definition of “started construction.”
-These proposed code amendments were reviewed by the Snohomish County Planning Commission at a hearing on December 15, 2020 (agenda here).
-The next step for the proposed amendment is County Council review, which is anticipated to occur in the 1st quarter of 2021.
+- Completed a distinct code project to implement the started construction requirement of Special Condition S5.C.5.a of the Phase I Municipal Stormwater Permit, including clarification of the Ecology definition of “started construction.”
+On April 7, 2021, County Council approved Amended Ordinance No. 21-008 to define “started construction” in Snohomish County Code (SCC) 30.70.310 to mean either:

 - Periodically notified affected applicants of approved projects and applications subject to a pre-January 22, 2016, version of the County’s drainage regulations that they are impacted.
 If those projects/applications have not started construction by July 1, 2021, PDS must reevaluate them for compliance with updated drainage regulations the County must adopt by July 1, 2021.
 This is a requirement dictated by the County’s Phase I Municipal Stormwater Permit, issued to the County by the Washington State Department of Ecology under federal and state law.